This section is included for technical completeness; the beginning reader

 That is, a sequent like the one above is almost true

-exactly when substituting terms of type
+exactly when substituting terms

 (where